Nivmizz7/overlay-monitor/README.md

 # overlay-monitor

-Web monitor that watches `overlay.json` and renders a live table of changes (added/removed/changed values with old/new values).
+Web monitor that watches each override file and renders the same correction tables as the README, but live.
+Each file has its own page.

 ## Run